 Before practicing as an attorney, Adam earned a Bachelor of Science degree in Computer Science and worked as a software engineer where he designed system architectures, developed source code, and managed enterprise databases.
 As a trial attorney, Adam’s background in computer science has given him and his clients an advantage in and out of the courtroom.

 The following additional matters are representative of some of Adam’s other successful litigation experiences:

 - Represented two owners of a Dallas-based software and technology company in a high-stakes partnership breakup

 - Represented the owners of a software development company in a bet-the-business dispute over the right to own and control the company’s proprietary source code

-- Assisted in representing the owners of a five-star, nationally recognized hotel in Southern California in a two-week arbitration involving claims for breach of fiduciary duty and alleged damages of more than $50 million
+- Assisted in defending the owners of a five-star, nationally recognized hotel in Southern California in a two-week arbitration involving claims for breach of fiduciary duty and alleged damages of more than $50 million

-- Assisted in representing commercial tenants of a historic hotel in downtown Dallas in a suit involving claims for more than $50 million
+- Assisted in defending commercial tenant of a historic hotel in downtown Dallas in a suit involving claims for more than $50 million

 - Represented software owners in a high-stakes case for copyright infringement, breach of fiduciary duty, and theft of trade secrets